harshalgunjal69/Student-Report-Management-System/README.md

-# Class_12_Python_Mysql_CBSE_Project
+# Class 12 Python Mysql CBSE Project
-This is a python programme named "Student Report Management System".
+This is a python programme named **"Student Report Management System"**.

 After downloading and unzipping the contents,
 1) run the dummy data file if you wanna play with some already made data.